 Earlier music director of Kent Opera and Lyon Opera, Principal Conductor of National Symphony Orchestra in Washington DC, his numerous recordings have won several prestigious international prizes.

 Ivan Fischer studied piano, violin, cello and composition in Budapest, continuing his education in Vienna in Professor Hans Swarowsky’s conducting class.
-Recently he has been also active as a composer: his works have been performed in the US, Holland, Hungary, Germany and Austria, and he staged successful opera performances.

 Mr. Fischer is a founder of the Hungarian Mahler Society, and Patron of the British Kodály Academy.
 He received the Golden Medal Award from the President of the Republic of Hungary, and the Crystal Award from the World Economic Forum for his services to help international cultural relations.
 The French Government named him Chevalier des Arts et des Lettres.
 In 2006 he was honored with the Kossuth Prize, Hungary’s most prestigious arts award.
 He is honorary citizen of Budapest.
 In 2011 he received the Royal Philharmonic Award and the Dutch Ovatie prize.
 In 2013 he was awarded Honorary Membership of the Royal Academy of Music in London.